Green Globes® Multifamily for New Construction Protocol

 Generate an energy model for the entire building, input energy use and building characteristics into ENERGY STAR Target Finder, and choose one of the following:

-Option 2: EUI Reduction - Demonstrate the proposed design targets a 15% or greater reduction of energy use intensity (EUI) compared to the national median source EUI.
+Option 2: EUI Reduction - Demonstrate the proposed design targets a greater than 15% reduction of energy use intensity (EUI) compared to the national median source EUI.

 2. Energy Efficient Equipment & Products